erykpawelek/libcamera_ros2_setup/README.md

 ```

 **Hint:**
-Make shure that your hardware setup is correct, CSI camera port is enabled.
+Make sure that your hardware setup is correct, CSI camera port is enabled.
 (It should be by default).

 ## 5. Running the Camera Node (On Raspberry PI).